Skip to main content

 An Aging Population

 Massachusetts currently has more people over sixty than under twenty.
-Their statewide Age-Friendly Massachusetts initiative is geared toward making communities more welcoming and livable for older residents and people of all ages.
-They aim to make Massachusetts a “place where people can grow up and grow old together.”
+The statewide Age-Friendly Massachusetts initiative is designed to make communities more welcoming and livable for older residents and people of all ages.
+It aims to make Massachusetts a “place where people can grow up and grow old together.”

 A Shortage of Physicians